 We also distributed 5,000 solar lanterns and 2,500 water filters to thousands of families now facing an uncertain future.
 Access to solar lights and water filters, combined with training in their proper use, means that families are better prepared for future storms.
-Experts predict that in 2018 we could see another active hurricane season in the Caribbean, starting as early as June 1.
+Experts predict that we could see another active hurricane season in the Caribbean again this year, starting as early as June 1.

 While addressing immediate needs, we have also been working with local communities to understand where there are opportunities to rebuild stronger.
 Local community centers have become important gathering points where people who have lost their homes seek shelter, receive aid, and participate in community events.
 Today, we are working to transform these centers into resilience hubs to help rebuild the island's energy and water supply.

 Thanks to funding from Walmart and The Miami Foundation, we are creating at least 15 resilience hubs at existing community centers to lay the foundation for Puerto Rico’s recovery.
 Hubs will help provide energy and water where it’s needed most, offer support to smallholder farmers who lost their livelihoods to the storm, and help families become more resilient and better prepared to face future storms.

 "This year's hurricane season will be here before we know it," said Karla Peña, Emergency Program Manager for Mercy Corps in Puerto Rico.
 "We don't have time to do one thing at a time.
 The resilience hubs will help people today, while connecting them to the resources they need in case of future disasters."

 How you can help